Frequently asked questions about health insurance

 Former Governor Matt Mead, a Republican, pushed for Medicaid expansion for several years, and regrets the fact that the state still hasn’t expanded Medicaid — a decision that has cost Wyoming hundreds of millions of dollars in missed federal funding and left its poorest residents without any realistic access to health coverage or help with their medical expenses.

 In 2017, Cheney voted in favor of the American Health Care Act, which was House Republicans’ effort to repeal the ACA.
-Barrasso and Enzi both voted in favor of all three pieces of legislation that GOP senators introduced in an effort to pass ACA repeal in that chamber.
+Barrasso and Former Senator Mike Enzi both voted in favor of all three pieces of legislation that GOP senators introduced in an effort to pass ACA repeal in that chamber.
 None of those bills was successful, however, and the ACA still remains in place.
-Although opposition to the ACA has been a mainstay for Republicans in Congress, Barrasso and Enzi’s degree of opposition is greater than most.
+Although opposition to the ACA has been a mainstay for Republicans in Congress, Barrasso and Enzi’s degree of opposition was greater than most.
 In October 2014, they were both among 14 senators who opposed spending related to the temporary risk corridor program that was built into the ACA in an effort to stabilize the individual markets.

 Former Governor Matt Mead was also generally opposed to the ACA, but has been in favor of Medicaid expansion since 2013, after initially opposing it before that, when states were first considering expansion.
 Mead has said that although he continues to believe the ACA is bad for Americans, “there is no approach that will extricate us from the ACA.
 It is upon us and we must act.”

 Mead was term-limited and did not run again in 2018.
 But Governor Mark Gordon, also a Republican, is opposed to Medicaid expansion — a position he continues to hold, despite the fact that three neighboring states (Idaho, Nebraska, and Utah) passed ballot measures to expand Medicaid in the 2018 election.